 5. Camera Brand

 Nikons captures very alive images and are good for shooting people and subjects, whereas Canons are great for shooting fashion and sports.
 Both brands have their fortes but know what you want out of the camera beforehand.
 His first camera is Nikon D90 back in 2012.
 He was influenced by most of his friends who tried and tested the same brand.
 He also tried a Canon once where the grip didn’t feel right.
 The sound, overall look was not pleasing to him.
 And the outputs are vivid and look unnatural.
-Well, these are only in his opinions.
+Well, these are based on his opinions.

 His ending note for everyone who struggles in buying their first camera – it doesn’t matter which camera you owned or end up buying as long as you have the passion, that’s what really matters.